 Not only am I able to work out how I want and when I want, but everything I need is right where I am; in my home.

-Somedays my sessions will last upwards of 3 hours, and others will simply be 15-minute interval sessions.
+Somedays my sessions will last upwards of three hours, and others will simply be 15-minute interval sessions.
 It doesn’t matter because I’m not wasting any time driving, waiting, or anything else.
 All of my effort and time is going directly into the goal of getting bigger, stronger, and faster.

 Now, although I absolutely love training with the training partners I have, I also like getting in sessions on my own.